ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - Streams the object from the Data Hub's `inbox` bucket part-by-part using the same part size as found in `FileUpload.part_size`
   - [Per File Part]
     - Decrypts the part
-    - Updates the SHA-256 checksum over the unencrypted content
     - Re-encrypts the part using the newly generated file secret
     - Calculates the MD5 and SHA-256 checksums over the encrypted file part and appends each to their respective lists
+    - Decrypts the re-encrypted content again
+    - Updates the SHA-256 checksum over this re-decrypted content
     - Uploads the re-encrypted part to the Data Hub's `interrogation` bucket
   - Compares the unencrypted file's SHA-256 checksum against the one reported by the submitter during upload (found in `FileUpload.decrypted_sha256`), and the encrypted checksum against the one calculated by S3
   - Sends an `InterrogationReport` to the FIS's HTTP API